Home

 • Autologous dermis begins to be absorbed from the moment it is transplanted, so unlike an implant, it may be difficult to see a definite change immediately.
 Due to the nature of autologous dermis, there are some limitations during surgery, the most significant being that it is difficult to predict the exact postoperative outcome.
 Additionally, unlike the defined and prominent results achieved with an implant, autologous dermis transplanted onto the nasal bridge may feel soft or spongy to the touch because of its tissue characteristics.
 If you have a clear expectation for a high, defined nasal bridge or tip, autologous dermis rhinoplasty may not be recommended.
 On the other hand, if you are undergoing revision surgery multiple times, and the nasal skin has become thin or the risk of complications is high, autologous dermis may be more advantageous than an implant.
 Rather than deciding based on a preconception of using an implant, it is important to carefully evaluate the current condition of your nose and determine the most suitable surgical method through consultation with a plastic surgery specialist.

 • The most common reason for undergoing revision rhinoplasty is contracture.
 Contracture is a complication in which a previously inserted implant causes inflammation, leading to hardening of the nasal skin, pulling of the nasal tip, and shortening of the nose.
 This condition is usually visible externally, so it is crucial to inform the clinic where the original surgery was performed and to have the cause of the problem thoroughly evaluated.
 Contracture can be stressful, and if left untreated, it can permanently distort the shape of the nose.
 Revision surgery typically involves removing the existing implant and replacing it with a new one.
-During surgery, any tissue that has adhered inside the nose must be carefully dissected, making the procedure more complex.
+During surgery, any tissue that has adhered inside the nose must be carefully treated, making the procedure more complex.
 If the reason for revision surgery is cosmetic—because the shape of the nose does not meet expectations—but there are no inflammation or functional issues, it is generally recommended to wait at least six months to one year for the nasal tissue to stabilize before performing the correction, ensuring a more reliable and stable result.

 Safety System